-- 5. Remove the cable cover from the AP, feed cables through the cable holder, connect the cables to the AP, and then attach the cable cover to the AP. - 6.
+- 5. Feed cables through the cable holder, connect the cables to the AP, and then attach the cable cover to the AP. - 6.
 Position the three screws on the AP into the keyhole slots in the mounting bracket, as shown in Figure 2-10.